LingweiMeng/Whisper-Sidecar/README.md

 python ./evaluation.py   # finetune
 ```

+If you want to perform target-talker speech recognition, please set `--target_asr True` for `finetune.py` and `evaluation.py`.

 ## Citations
 If you find our work inspiring or use our codebase in your research, please consider giving a star ⭐ and citations.